- Russian Federation

 - Kitey minor private enterprise v.
 Temryukmortrans LLC

-SERVICE CONTRACT FOR THE REPAIR OF A VESSEL BETWEEN RUSSIAN COMPANY AND UKRAINIAN SHIPYARD - REFERENCE TO UNIDROIT PRINCIPLES TO SUPPLEMENT APPLICABLE DOMESTIC LAW (RUSSIAN LAW)
+REPAIR SERVICE CONTRACT - BETWEEN AN UKRAINIAN COMPANY AND A RUSSIAN COMPANY - REFERENCE TO UNIDROIT PRINCIPLES IN SUPPORT OF THE SOLUTION ADOPTED UNDER APPLICABLE DOMESTIC LAW (RUSSIAN LAW)

-PRINCIPLE OF LIMITATION OF LIABILITY TO FORESEEABLE LOSS - REFERENCE TO ART.
-7.4.4 UNIDROIT PRINCIPLES
+DAMAGES - FORSEEABILITY OF HARM - REFERENCE TO ARTICLE 7.4.4 UNIDROIT PRINCIPLES